The pain of hiring, firing

 How many vulnerable machines/apps can a company have in its network?
-We help our customers establish and manage a Vulnerability management program, which will gradually reduce their network vulnerabilities.
+Through the Virtual CISO service, we help our customers establish and manage a Vulnerability management program, which will gradually reduce their network vulnerabilities.

 Getting access to a corporate account may grant a hacker access to all internal systems.
 We protect our customers by implementing secure authentication, ensuring the integrity and confidentiality of your communications.

 Breach simulation is an integral part of every Information Security Program.
 Our customers can rely on us to support them in the initiation, execution, and conclusion of a Penetration Test.

 Software development should be a rapid, efficient, and secure process.
 We help our customers integrate security into the design, development, testing, integration, and deployment of their code.